 * previous experience of online teaching and learning

-* at least five years’ experience as a university educator or educational technologist
+* at least two years’ experience as a university educator or educational technologist

 * willingness to teach future online facilitation courses in their local/regional context or